danieltharp/moulin/README.md

 * Compatible with Windows and Linux
 * Flexible TOML-driven state
 * Customized frequency and storage class capability for each file/folder in scope
+* Requires AWSCLI v2 installed and on PATH